 You must sign in each time you come to work and sign out each time you finish your shift.

-The success of our organization depends upon the quality of the relationship between [Nonprofit ORGANIZATION NAME], employees, volunteers, customers and general public.
-Our customer’s impression of the [Nonprofit ORGANIZATION NAME] and their interest and willingness to utilize our services is greatly formed by the people who serve them.
-In a sense, regardless of your position, the more goodwill you promote, the more our customers will respect and appreciate all that is done for [Nonprofit ORGANIZATION NAME].
+The success of our organization depends upon the quality of the relationship between [nonprofit organization name], employees, volunteers, customers and general public.
+Our customer’s impression of [nonprofit organization name] and their interest and willingness to utilize our services is greatly formed by the people who serve them.
+In a sense, regardless of your position, the more goodwill you promote, the more our customers will respect and appreciate all that is done for [nonprofit organization name].

-Any personal injury that occurs while volunteering for the [Nonprofit ORGANIZATION NAME] should immediately be reported to a staff member.
-Volunteers are not covered under the organizations insurance for injury to themselves.
+Any personal injury that occurs while volunteering for [nonprofit organization name] should immediately be reported to a staff member.
+Volunteers are not covered under the organization’s insurance for injury to themselves.

-The [Nonprofit ORGANIZATION NAME] encourages volunteers to make suggestions, voice concerns and give ideas about how the agency fulfills its mission to the community.
+[Nonprofit organization name] encourages volunteers to make suggestions, voice concerns and give ideas about how the agency fulfills its mission to the community.
 We are always looking for new ideas so if you have any ideas to share, please speak with the staff.